swagger-api/swagger-play-1.2/README.md

 # Swagger Play Framework Module

+## Disclaimer

+**This project is maintained and no support will be provided.
+It is available as-is for your reference.
+Keep in mind it produces an old version of the Swagger specification which is soon to reach an end-of-life state.**

 ## Overview
 This is a project to add swagger to play-framework; an implementation of the Swagger spec.
-You can find out more about both the spec and the framework at http://swagger.wordnik.com.
+You can find out more about both the spec and the framework at http://swagger.io.
 For more information about Wordnik's APIs, please visit http://developer.wordnik.com.

 (This is for Play 1.2.x.
-If you're working with Play 2.0 Beta, please look at https://github.com/ayush/swagger-play2)
+If you're working with Play 2.0 and above, please look at https://github.com/swagger-api/swagger-core)

 ### Prerequisites
 You need the following installed and available in your $PATH: